These eco friendly barn conversions will make you want to leave the city forever!

 The scene is set just outside Austin, Texas.
 Homeowners decide to tear down their long-time abode in an effort to breathe new life into the family property.
 Enter Furman + Keil Architects.
 Upon consultation between client and firm, a plan is hatched: repurpose the existing home to create a new structure while maintaining the spirit of the original building.

-First, the original building’s exposed timber frame was dismantled and preserved to optimize reassembly.
-Then the timber frame was galvanized with steel connectors before being reused to complete (and extend) the barn’s interior.
+First, the original building’s exposed timber frame was dismantled and preserved to optimise reassembly.
+Then the timber frame was galvanised with steel connectors before being reused to complete (and extend) the barn’s interior.
 End gable walls were fashioned from rocks quarried from the site.
-The addition of two large dormers allowed for cross-ventilation and natural light to reach deep into the previously dark and stuffy space.
+Two new dormers allowed for cross-ventilation and natural light to reach deep into the previously dark and stuffy space.
 Finally, the same Douglas fir siding that graced the previous dwelling was reused on the new structure to foster sustainability and a healthy dose of nostalgia.

 Enjoy the rugged yet elegant charm of a place that’s both old and new.
-In reusing parts salvaged from the original structure and property, the Barn at Critter Creek does its part to relieve stress on the environment, while also preserving a touch of the past so the owners’ history remains within easy reach.
+In reusing parts salvaged from the original structure and property, the Barn at Critter Creek does its part to relieve stress on the environment.
+But it also preserves a touch of the past, so the owners’ history remains within easy reach.

 Lead Photo: Jesse Turnquist